dan415/linkedinassistant/docs/core/llm/conversation/rationale.md

 1. You need to first log in to https://brave.com/search/api and obtain your api_key.
 2. Then, you need to save the api key inside your secrets vault as "BRAVE_API_KEY".
-3. Lastly, set the tool: "brave_tool" in the configuration file.
+3. Lastly, set the tool: "brave_search" in the configuration file.